GallagherSecurity/cc-rest-docs/training/README.md

 # Create a cardholder, cont.

 Now that you have access groups, cards, and PDFs, you can create a fully configured cardholder in one request.
-Here is an example that creates a cardholder, sets a PDF called ‘email’, puts it in an access group (which is necessary for the PDF to work), and gives them a card.
+Here is an example that creates a cardholder, sets a PDF called 'email', puts it in an access group (which is necessary for the PDF to work), and gives them a card.

 <pre>